-- Continue work on transit oriented development or transit friendly development with an emphasis on affordable housing options, incentive housing zoning, and decentralized utility infrastructure to support optimal density - Direct planning support to provide increased ridership, improvement of identified gaps, and cost efficiency in linkages between the region, adjacent urbanized areas and employment centers and facilitate transportation between Amtrak, Shoreline East stations and the surrounding area. - Assist in the coordination of local transit services specifically related to federal and state welfare reform and access to jobs initiatives, specifically Welfare to Work initiatives through the Regional Growth Connection, Governor Service Initiative, and Workforce Development. - Assist the River Valley Transit to integrate human services transportation coordination with Federal requirements such as: Municipal Grant Program (MGP), 5310 program, Mobility Management, and other transit programs to improve inter/intra-regional and paratransit services. - Work with New Haven TMA and the associated transit districts toward continued implementation of Mobility Manager for the region - Work with New Haven and Hartford TMAs and CTDOT on planning for Coordinated Public Transit Human Services Transportation. - Review and update policies as needed to assure compliance with the requirements of the Americans with Disabilities Act. - Transit planning support for the RVT, rail services, with emphasis on identification of rail parking needs and rail/local transit interface improvements. - Analysis and planning for bus stops, signage and shelters to improved coordination of interregional transit services, including para-transit and coordination with local road improvements. - Planning support to analyze bus/rail interface improvements, improvements to bus stops, shelters, and signage and improved security - Planning support to analyze connectivity between modes, population centers and first/last mile connections - Identify areas, including reclaimed brownfields, in the vicinity of existing and proposed rail and busway stations and along potential future public transit corridors that may be suitable for the construction of affordable housing. - Promote safe, livable communities and environmental sustainability using the INVEST tool for Sustainable Highways within the MTP and/or project selection processes. - Implement new proposed route and service changes across the RVT system
+- Continue work on transit-oriented development or transit friendly development with an emphasis on affordable housing options, incentive housing zoning, and decentralized utility infrastructure to support optimal density - Direct planning support to provide increased ridership, improvement of identified gaps, and cost efficiency in linkages between the region, adjacent urbanized areas and employment centers and facilitate transportation between Amtrak, Shoreline East stations, and the surrounding area.

-- Implement fare policy changes including reduced fare for low-income riders to improve affordability for vulnerable riders - Transition from flag-stop based to a stop-based system.
-This will require creating a master stop list and installation of signs - Potentially introduce new XtraMile on-demand micro transit pilot projects if awarded funding
+- Assist in the coordination of local transit services specifically related to federal and state welfare reform and access to jobs initiatives, specifically Welfare to Work initiatives through the Regional Growth Connection, Governor Service Initiative, and Workforce Development. - Assist the River Valley Transit to integrate human services transportation coordination with Federal requirements such as: Municipal Grant Program (MGP), 5310 program, Mobility Management, and other transit programs to improve inter/intra-regional and paratransit services. - Work with New Haven TMA and the associated transit districts toward continued implementation of Mobility Manager for the region - Work with New Haven and Hartford TMAs and CTDOT on planning for Coordinated Public Transit Human Services Transportation. - Review and update policies as needed to assure compliance with the requirements of the Americans with Disabilities Act. - Transit planning support for the RVT, rail services, with emphasis on identification of rail parking needs and rail/local transit interface improvements. - Analysis and planning for bus stops, signage and shelters to improved coordination of interregional transit services, including paratransit and coordination with local road improvements. - Planning support to analyze bus/rail interface improvements, improvements to bus stops, shelters, and signage and improved security - Planning support to analyze connectivity between modes, population centers and first/last mile connections - Improved coordination of inter-regional and intra-regional transit and paratransit services - Identify areas, including reclaimed brownfields, in the vicinity of existing and proposed rail and busway stations and along potential future public transit corridors that may be suitable for the construction of affordable housing. - Promote safe, livable communities and the environment using the INVEST within the MTP and/or project selection processes when applicable. - Implement new proposed route and service changes across the RVT system - Implement fare policy changes including reduced fare for low-income riders to improve affordability for vulnerable riders - Transition from flag-stop based to a stop-based bus system.
+This will require creating a master stop list and installation of signs - Introduce new XtraMile on-demand micro transit projects, if additional funding is availble

-PRODUCTS TIMELINE 1.
-Continue GIS mapping and routing of transit buses and shelters to enhance operations, service improvements, and Title IV requirements FY 24/25 2.
-Transit ridership counts FY 24/25 3.
-Continue support of grant applications for MGP and CMAQ FY 24/25 4.
-Coordinated transit planning for New Haven TMA and Hartford TMA FY 24/25 5.
-Implement Comprehensive Transit Integration Study FY 24/25 6.
-TOD Analysis (Infrastructure and Housing) FY 24/25
+Products Timeline 1.
+Continue GIS mapping and routing of transit routing of transit buses and shelters to enhance operations, service improvements, and Title VI requirements FY26/27 2.
+Transit ridership counts FY 26/27 Continue support of grant applications for MGP and CMAQ 3.
+FY 26/27 4.
+Coordinated transit planning for New Haven TMA and Hartford TMA FY 26/27 5.
+FY 26/27 Transit Integration Study Improvements 6.
+Implement Comprehensive Transit Integration Study FY 26/27 7.
+FY 26/27 TOD Analysis (Infrastructure and Housing)